stevenewey/dl-exercise/README.md

 Alternatively, if we are confident in the quality of our processes and our testing and monitoring systems, we may chose to deploy every merge to main to our production environment.

+In all cases, Kubernetes health checks give us additional confidence that certain classes of failure will halt the rollout process.

+As we mature, we can investigate performing "canary" deployments with tooling like Istio and Flagger, which allow a gradual rollout of new versions with checks in place around key metrics, like error rates and response times, and automatic rollback in the event of detected issues.
+Though this is subject to compatibility in our application, for example database migrations would be need be backward compatible to the previous version to safely allow rollbacks.